 When it comes to sun protection, you may not think much about your hands and fingers.
 However, the hands receive a lot of sunshine as they are fully exposed in most types of clothing.
 To help keep your hands protected, many sun shirts have thumb loops.

-Thumb loops are at the end of the sleeve and are a small hole just large enough for your thumbs to fit through.
+Thumb loops are at the end of the sleeve and are small holes just large enough for your thumbs to fit through.
 This helps ensure the shirt stays extended over your hand.
 If you prefer to go without the thumb loops, you can simply slide your thumbs out and wear it like a normal shirt.
 But in our opinion, thumb loops are always a nice option to have.

 Material